jdereg/java-util/README.md

 Version History
 * 1.10.0
- * DeepEquals.deepEquals() allows similar Map (or Collection) types to be compared without returning 'not equals' (false).
+ * Issue #3 fixed: DeepEquals.deepEquals() allows similar Map (or Collection) types to be compared without returning 'not equals' (false).
 Example, HashMap and LinkedHashMap are compared on contents only.
 However, compare a SortedSet (like TreeMap) to HashMap would fail unless the Map keys are in the same iterative order.
  * Tests added for UrlUtilities
  * Tests added for Traverser
 * 1.9.2